svettwer/smartwatch-mapping-service/README.md

 # Scope of this project
 As the system architecture overview shows, we've a lot of system involved.
 Nevertheless the testing scope of this project is limited to the integrations of the Device-Pairing Service.
 Therefore, we'll just simulate the surrounding Systems of our system under test using Citrus.
-The other services of the architecture are not represented here.
+The other services of the architecture are not involved here.